 The highs are clear and well-defined without excessive sharpness or brightness you may find in other headphones.
 Mid tones are equally clear and transparent.
 If the original recording is weak these will highlight those flaws.
 Plenty of warmth without excessive color.
 The lows are also impressive.
 Full and punchy with enough sub-bass to satisfy.
 The lows also don’t muddy the mids.
 An impressive sound profile that can rival more expensive headphones.

 The closed-back design does lead to a more cramped soundstage but that is hard to avoid.
 Despite this, there is enough depth and precision to embrace and enjoy more spacious compositions.
-But if you want a broader soundstage I’d look at Mackie’s open-backed option, the MC-450.
+But if you want a broader soundstage I’d look at Mackie’s open-back headphone options.

 The large drivers deliver powerful sound.